KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

 });
 ```
 Things to notice about the above:
-1. The endpoint is just a normal endpoint - the endpoint address is not relevant
+1. The endpoint is just a normal endpoint - the endpoint address is not important here
 2. Enclose the entire async function expression in parentheses
 3. Put an empty pair of parentheses after the enclosing ()'s
 ```js